Its striking resemblance to a T-Rex makes Kelingking Beach instantly recognizable and incredibly photogenic.

 Bring sunscreen, water, comfortable shoes, a hat, and a camera.
 If you plan to hike down, pack light and wear something breathable.
 Don’t forget cash—there are no ATMs nearby.

-East Nusa Penida Island Tour with Hotel Transfers
+West Nusa Penida Island Tour with Lunch, Hotel Transfers & Optional Snorkelling Experience